-However, in the case of these Chevy Colorado problems I've seen no variety in failed components.
+In the case of these Chevy Colorado problems, I've seen no variety in failed components.
 In other words, so far for me, it's always a failed key reader located at the end of the ignition lock cylinder.

 The telltale warning sign this reader failed is the illumination of the security light displaying the locked padlock symbol.

-As we mentioned in the opening paragraph when this system detects trouble, it disables the fuel pump causing a no start condition.
+As we mentioned in the opening paragraph when this system detects trouble, it disables the fuel pump or ignition system causing a no start condition.

-Many people opt for replacing just the little plastic sensor mounted on the back of the ignition switch.
+When replacing the Chevy Colorado ignition lock cylinder, many people just replace the little plastic sensor mounted on the back of the ignition switch.

 At first glance it doesn't look like there's a good reason to replace the housing, because it's made of aluminum and looks fairly sturdy.